-2020 Actual 2022 Actual 2 2
+2022 Actual 2024 Actual 2 2

 Explanation: The number of customer groups identified by TDHCA: (1) Households (Targeted Program Beneficiaries) and (2) Organizations (Subrecipients and Licensees).
-While a third customer group was identified as part of the survey (Texas Rent Relief Respondents), the results of those responses are not included in this report so they are not noted as being inventoried.
+While two additional customer groups were identified as part of the survey (Texas Rent Relief and Texas Homeowner Assistance Fund Respondents), the results of those responses are not included in this report so they are not noted as being inventoried.